 Despite some of the difficulties, 72% of DoorDash drivers would recommend the job to a friend.

-A DoorDash delivery driver’s pay is made of a few factors:
+A DoorDash delivery driver’s pay is comprised of a few factors:

 - Base pay.
-Each order starts with a base pay of $2 to $12 depending on factors like area, distance between pickup and dropoff, and time of the day.
+Each order starts with a base payout that varies depending on factors like area, distance between pickup and dropoff, and time of the day.

 - Tip.
 Drivers keep 100% of their tips.